Cranberry Bliss Bars

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-This Starbucks copycat recipe combines everything you love about a blondie recipe with cream cheese frosting.
+This Starbucks copycat Cranberry Bliss Bar Recipe combines everything you love about blondie bars with cream cheese frosting.
 White chocolate and dried cranberries elevate these bar cookies to irresistible territory.
+As good as the store-bought ones are, the homemade version is even better!

 Cranberry bliss bar triangles on a white platter.

-This easy bar cookie recipes is designed with the winter holidays in mind, but I happen to think there’s no wrong time of year to bake, slice, and serve a batch of Cranberry Bliss Bars.
+This easy Starbucks copycat recipe is designed with the winter holidays in mind, but I happen to think there’s no wrong time of year to bake, slice, and serve a batch of Cranberry Bliss Bars.

 Recipe ingredients